penway/homepage/content/post/Courses/ME5410/Lesson1/index.md

 - secondary bond (Polymer, Van der Waals?)

 *page 30*

 Some properties of material is determined by the chemical bond:
-    elastic modulus, (atomic force)
+    - elastic modulus, (atomic force)
-    thermal expansion coefficient, (atomic force)
+    - thermal expansion coefficient, (atomic force)

 So, unless the nature of the bond is changed, the properties will not change.

 *page 31*

 Crystal structure of Solids

 General: Unit cell
 - Cubic
 - Tetragonal
 - Hexagonal

 more on page 32, 33

 page 34: complicated structure

-**vacancy** can effect the properties of the material atom of Ti can **shift** under the influence of electric field
+**vacancy** can effect the properties of the material

+atom of Ti can **shift** under the influence of electric field; and can even lead to deformation, but the movement typically small and limited, but can be more precise than using a motor.